KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

     <other per target lib*.a, *.o and *.obj files>
 ```

-it will result in _multiple definitions error, for symbol printf_.
+It will result in _multiple definitions error, for symbol printf_.
 The reason is that, the linker driver treats `libc.a`
 and `libcustom_printf.a` as being on the same abstraction level, being user-specified static libraries.
 In such case,
 there are two libraries with the same symbol, which is the `printf` symbol.
 If we force the linker driver to treat
 `libc.a` (and friends), to be a special library, a standard library, then it will know that it is acceptable to